MahmadSharaf/Cheat-Sheets/Python/Python.md

    (np.random.randint(2,size=10)==0).sum()
    # 5
    # The below will give the results of the above test 1000 times
-   np.random.binomial(n=10, p=.5, 1000)
+   np.random.binomial(n=10, p=.5, size=1000)
    # result of flipping a coin 10 times, tested 1000 times.

+   np.random.normal(70,std,10000)
+   # returns a normal distribution of 10000 sample with center at 70 and has 2.5 wide spread.
    ```

 [Python For Data Science NumPy Cheat Sheet](files/Python%20For%20Data%20Science%20NumPy%20Cheat%20Sheet.pdf)

 ### Pandas

 - It gives Data Frames that are great data structures objects, that can manipulate and analyze data.
+It also includes some convenient methods for visualizing data that hook into matplotlib.

 #### Pandas methods and functions